self-host/self-host/docs/presentations/first_few_steps.md

 ---

-7. Scroll down below the response example.
-There should be a response similar to this, yet with different timestamps, possibly different values and numbers of items.
+7. Scroll down to the response section.
+There should be a similar response, yet with different timestamps, possibly different values and numbers of items.

     ```json
     [